How Do I Create an Employee Welfare Policy That Includes a Birthday Celebration Plan?

 ruby_singh

-Dear Sir/Madam, I've joined a new company & there I want to implement a birthday policy.
-Can anyone help me in giving a format for employee welfare policy which has b'day policy in it?
+I have joined a new company, and I want to implement a birthday policy.
+Can anyone help me by providing a format for an employee welfare policy that includes a birthday policy?

 Shailesh Oberoi

-We as HR professionals need to facilitate the process & try to inculcate the spirit of team bonding wherein the respective teams take the onus of celeberating of birthdays for their team members ,thus resulting into better rapport building & team engagement levels.
+As HR professionals, we need to facilitate the process and try to inculcate the spirit of team bonding, wherein the respective teams take the onus of celebrating birthdays for their team members, resulting in better rapport building and team engagement levels.

 sarah.p